 Instead, the baking powder will cause the batter to puff up early and possibly fall while baking.
 That, my friends, will result in a gummy cornbread and absolutely no one wants that.

-Do not beat or mix the cornbread batter until it is completely smooth.
+Do not beat or mix the batter until it is completely smooth.
 A few lumps are fine, just like pancake mix.
-Beating too much will make your cornbread tough.
+Beating too much will make it tough.

 A good southern cornbread should always be tender!